 It is this desire that drove Ferguson and infused his players.
 “The team mirrors its manager because they reflect a lot what you are in your life and what you believe in,” he would tell an ITV documentary decades later.
 Certainly, when Grant described his St Mirren side as “young, brash, exciting and dangerous”, he might as well have been talking about the young Ferguson himself.

 Ferguson grew up in Govan, a blue-collar district by the River Clyde, in Glasgow.
-It was a buzzing area, where ships and cranes hung over rows of brick houses, overlooking men filing into work at dawn and spending their hard-earned cash in pubs at night.
+It was a buzzing area, where cranes hung over rows of brick houses, overlooking men filing into work at dawn and spending their hard-earned cash in pubs at night.
 In one of the houses lived the Fergusons.
 They had no car, phone or TV, but they laboured hard.
 His mother, Elizabeth, worked in a wire factory; his father, Alex, toiled away as a shipbuilder, braving cold and dangerous conditions for sixty hours a week.
 He was strict, impatient, demanding, ill-tempered.
 At 6am, he would awake his son, who adopted the habits of his parents; from the very start, Ferguson merely assumed the only way he’d get somewhere in life was to work furiously hard.

 As he got older, Ferguson grew mischievous and street-smart.
 He stood up to bullies, of which there were plenty, preferring a bloody mouth to wounded pride.
 Pranks and fights often put him in hospital, but he was not one to be messed with.
 In his first autobiography, Managing My Life, he recalls going to a snooker hall, aged ten or eleven, where some youths in their late teens offered him a sip of lemonade.
 It turned out to be urine.
 As they cracked up, he almost vomited.
 Most kids might have just gone home, but Ferguson found two spare snooker balls and a piece of wood, waited until the youths were unaware, then hurled the balls at them “with all the violence I could muster”.
 One hit one in the jaw.
 Ferguson then ran out, jammed the door shut with the wood and fled.